Dreaming381/Latios-Framework-Documentation/Psyshock Physics/Psyshock vs Unity Physics.md

 thread?
 We have to do the same thing again for the contacts, the jacobians, and pretty much any stage of the simulation.
 This time we only care about a small fraction of these events, but we still have to sift through all of them.
 That’s a pretty lame performance tax.
-All of the Unity.Physics callbacks suffer from this.
+All of the Unity.Physics event jobs suffer from this.

 Unity.Physics feels like a simulator, not a real physics engine for gameplay.